It’s time for workplaces to shine a light on common disorders that often go undiagnosed and unmentioned.

 Education programs give employers tools and resources to address depression in the workplace.
 Right Direction is one such initiative.
 Created by the Partnership for Workplace Mental Health, Right Direction teaches employers and employees how to recognize the symptoms of depression and resources to seek help.

-By learning more about how depression affects individual employees and what it looks like in the workplace, employers can take steps to provide helpful resources and reduce the harmful effects of this illness.
+By learning more about how depression and anxiety affect individual employees and what it looks like in the workplace, employers can take steps to provide helpful resources and reduce the harmful effects of this illness.

 This is not intended to serve as legal advice for individual fact-specific legal cases or as a legal basis for your employment practices.